honestappalachia/haps-hidserv/README.md

 Setup The Easy Way
 ==================

-Run mkhonest-debian (or mkhoenst-ubuntu10.04) as root.
-You will be prompted to make a password for the user that process uploads.
+Run mkhonest-debian as root.
+You will be asked to provide a password for the user that processes uploads.

 After the script is finished running, you need to set up your cryptographic keys.

-You need to generate two GPG keys.
-We will call them the client key and the server key.
+You need to generate two GPG keys - the client key and the server key.
 The client key is the key used to encrypt the files received by the hidden service.
 The server key only exists to sign the client public key.
 This is not really necessary but works the way GPG was intended to; it complains (and python-gnupg fails silently) if you try to encrypt a file with an untrusted public key.

 You should have a computer that you intend to use to decrypt files.
 Ideally this would be a physical machine in a secured location that you can use to download files, then air gap for decryption and processing.
-You can also use a laptop or a virtual machine - just recognize the importance of this machine and secure it accordingly.
+You can also use a laptop or a virtual machine - just recognize the significance of this machine and secure it accordingly.

 On this machine, generate a new GPG key.